What You Need To Do If You Want To Write A Book

 7. You know your story (method, system, path, blueprint... etc.) has the power to help someone.
 Just one person, even.
 Chances are, if there's one person, there are many - but you need to be sure that what you're sharing will be helpful for people.
 That's who you're writing this for.
 To serve other people and help them, whether it's with information, advice, inspiration, or entertainment.
 People buy books to serve a purpose.

 If you answered YES to at least 5 of the above statements, then sure as sh*t, you're probably a good candidate to pursue the book-writing process.
+(If you wanna dig EVEN DEEPER inside a BFFs-having-coffee style resource, make sure you check out my bestselling book Authorized, available on Amazon!)

 YAY!
 That's great news.